IAEA-NSDDNetwork/McMaster-MSU-Java-NDS/README.md

 ## Change history

 #### 2023-03-01
+Fix rounding issue of BR without uncertainty in normalization record, which rounds up BR to keep 3 digits after it is multiplied by 100.
+All digits should be kept as they are in the BR record.

+#### 2023-03-01
 Add an option for auto-correction of keynumbers with incorrect letter-case for PDF output.
 Right click on "Create LaTeX File" button to get this option.